Sponsored Link •

 inheritance based design, I think most of the time the single

-than more complicated.
-But perhaps you are faced with a multiple
+better than more complicated.
+But perhaps you are faced with a

-inheritance based design and a single inheritance based design, and
+multiple inheritance based design and a single inheritance based

-the multiple inheritance based design strikes you as being cleaner
+design, and the multiple inheritance based design strikes you as

-or in some other way advantageous.
-As long as you've taken into
+being cleaner or in some other way advantageous.
+As long as

 Bill Venners: If public inheritance means ISA, what does ABC inheritance mean?